solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 files (default is OFF).
 The `long_query_time` server parameter can alert users for long query times (default is 10 sec).

-## Upgrading the Tier
+## Upgrading the tier

-The Azure Portal can be used to scale between from `General Purpose` and `Memory Optimized`.
+The Azure Portal can be used to scale between `General Purpose` and `Memory Optimized`.
 If a `Basic` tier is chosen, there will be no option to upgrade the tier to `General Purpose` or `Memory Optimized` later.
 However, it is possible to utilize other techniques to perform a